simonwoerpel/openc-local-reconciliation/README.txt

 1. Download the files in this repository to a directory on your computer. e.g. 'git clone git://github.com/OpenRefine/reconciliation_service_skeleton.git recon_skeleton'

+2. Run 'example_composers_reconciliation_service.py' e.g.

+     $ cd recon_skelton
+     $ python example_composers_reconciliation_service.py'.

-2. Run 'example_composers_reconciliation_service.py' e.g. 'cd recon_skelton; python example_composers_reconciliation_service.py'.
-This will start a reconciliation service on port 5000 which you can use with Google Refine.
+   This will start a reconciliation service on port 5000 which you can use with Refine.